Ownerman123/Ownerman123/README.md

 - 👋 Hi, I’m @Ownerman123
 - 👀 I’m interested in my board game iceolation
 - 🌱 I’m currently learning fullstack web developement
-- 💞️ I’m looking to collaborate on ...
-I dont know yet still lea
+- 💞️ I’m looking to collaborate on ... nothing yet
 - 📫 How to reach me ...
 Email me bro charlesshumway1@gmail.com
 - ⚡ Fun fact: ... im new to this so also not very good yet.
 Keyword yet.